DaemonicLabs/Voodoo/README.md

 About
 -----

-Creating Modpacks with Voodoo requires minimal effort, just create one `.kt` definition per modpack
+Creating Modpacks with Voodoo requires minimal effort, just create one `.voodoo.json`  or `.voodoo.kts` definition per modpack

 You can Test Any pack in MultiMC, creating a instance and launching it is completely automated, no more clicking than necessary

-Modern Minecraft versions (1.6.+) and Forge are supported (older versions do not have mods on curseforge)
+Modern Minecraft versions (1.6.+), Forge and Fabric are supported

-packages to [SKCraft Launcher](https://github.com/SKCraft/Launcher#skcraft-launcher) Pack Format
+packages to custom (TODO: add link and readme) Pack Format

-**No Rehosting of Mods!** completely automated by preparing `.url.txt` files for SKLauncher
+**No Rehosting of Mods!** completely automated by preparing `.url.txt` files pointing to the original file location

-Reproducability: with a modpacks `.lock.hjson` file and `src` folder you can reproduce the modpack on any platform, server install or local testing
+Reproducability: with a modpacks lockfile and `src` folder you can reproduce the modpack on any platform, server install or local testing
-(given that the urls do not get taken down or redirect anywhere else)
+(assuming that the urls do not get taken down or redirect anywhere else)

-Minimalistic Packs: on all platforms that support it (SK and the multimc-wrapper) mods will be downloaded by the user from the original location,
+Minimalistic Packs: on all platforms that support it (currently only the multimc-wrapper) mods will be downloaded by the user from the original location,

 Is Voodoo for you?